swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 Part 2.3 Consequences of Unacceptable behaviour

 Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
-This applies to any Carpentry events and platforms, either online or in-person.
+This applies to any Carpentries events and platforms, either online or in-person.
 If a participant engages in behaviour that violates this code of conduct, the organizers may warn the offender, ask them to leave the event or platform (without refund), or engage the Carpentries Code of Conduct Committee to investigate the Code of Conduct violation and impose appropriate sanctions.

 #### Update Logs